College of Nursing Graduate Programs

 The MSN Program is primarily online, only requiring students to visit campus 1-2 times per semester.
 Auburn utilizes a variety of state-of-the-art online and distance learning technologies and techniques to facilitate the program and enrich the student learning experience.

-Summer Semester - March 1 (full-time admission)
+- Summer Semester Admission - March 1 deadline (full-time or part-time admission)

 - Have earned a Bachelor of Science degree in Nursing from an accredited Nursing program or approved waiver request (see College of Nursing Specific Admission and Progression below).

-- Have earned a minimum Nursing GPA of 3.0 (ADN, if applicable, and BSN Nursing courses used to calculate Nursing GPA).
+- Have earned a minimum Nursing GPA of 3.0 (ADN, if applicable, and BSN nursing courses used to calculate nursing GPA).

 - Must have good academic standing from the last university you attended.